albertum1/cfc_team/README.md

 We will also assume that natural fires tend to have a life expectancy and don't live perpetually(One tree won't burn until the end of time).
 However, the real risk is the expansion of fires.
 For example, although one tree stopped burning, the fire could have expanded to other trees creating a domino effect.

-Therefore, the dependent variable during modeling shouldn't be the area but the perimeter, circumference, or surface area of the fire.
-For this project, we will transform the estimated fire area to a radius by square rooting the estimated fire area:
+Therefore, a feature that might be interesting would be the perimeter of the fire as well as the area.
+Since we do not know the the number of geographically separated fires I will create engineers with two assumptions:
+1. Assume the fire is conglomerated into one region and take the square root of the estimated area(leaving out the constants) as a feature.
+2. Assume the count of fires are all separated and have equal radius/length/height.

 <!-- The distribution of the radii create a power-law-like or log-like distribution and therefore, I will once again transform the y dependent through log transformation. -->